N5GEH/n5geh.services.controller/PIDControl/readme.md

 docker build -f PIDControl/Dockerfile --tag pid4fiware .
 ```

-After that, you should check the file `PIDControl/env.list` and set up the environment variables there properly.
+After that, you should create a file `PIDControl/.env` and set up the environment variables there properly.
+An example of this file is already given as `PIDControl/.env.EXAMPLE`.

 Most importantly, you must set up the entity information in `PIDControl/config/input.json` and `PIDControl/config/command.json`.
 The `id`, `type`, and the attribute name are the most important information and must be given correctly.
 Besides, you can also set initial values for the control parameters in `PIDControl/config/controller.json`.
 Then you can pass these configuration files into a docker volume with the following command: Then, you can run the image `pid4fiware` as a container: